leeandri/recette-forkify/README.md

 salami
 ribs
 ******************************************************
-with <3 by Lee Andriamaholison for his JS training course 2020
+with <3 by Lee Andriamaholison 2020